Skip to main content

 Climate Change and Health Care

 Health care is part of the problem.
 The U.S. health system accounts for 8.5 percent of the country’s greenhouse gas emissions — a larger percentage than any other country.
 Health care organizations have both the opportunity and obligation to reduce emissions that come with the industry’s size, its large carbon footprint, and its mission to improve health.
-Indeed, effective strategies for addressing climate change are essential attributes of high-performing health system.
+Indeed, effective strategies for addressing climate change are essential attributes of a high-performing health system.

 The Commonwealth Fund’s Climate Change and Health Care initiative seeks to promote the decarbonization of the U.S. health care system.
-We are currently funding in the following areas to achieve this long-term goal:

 For more information, email Lovisa Gustafsson, Vice President, Controlling Health Care Costs, at [email protected].

-2022 Program Funding Priorities
+2024 Program Funding Priorities

 Our Expert